 The homelab is in my home office, man-cave, workshop — which is in the basement.
 The room is pretty well insulated, and heat generated here, mostly by the homelab, stays here.
 I needed a way to keep the temperature down in the hot summer months and during the cold winters.
-Time for a ventilation project![Read More]
+Well — this is it![Read More]

 Rebuilding the exhaust ventilation